sempedia/portfolio/README.md

 # Alina's Django Portfolio

 This is my Python Django Portolio.
+You can check my stacks and my work here!
 The portfolio contain:
 Home
 About